Level 3 Construction & the Built Environment

-This is a two year, full time course.
-The aim of the course is to develop and train enthusiastic learners who are interested in working or are already working in the construction sector.
-It has been developed by employers and professional bodies to ensure it fully supports entry onto the HNC in Construction and the Built Environment or a range of relevant specialist degrees; as well as other construction career pathways at technician level such as design/architecture, construction supervision/management.
+This is a two-year, full-time course and it has been developed by employers and professional bodies to ensure it fully supports entry onto the HNC in Construction and the Built Environment or a range of relevant specialist degrees or higher apprenticeships.

 What does the course involve?

 This course provides knowledge and skills across the broad range of the construction industry and builds upon the skills and techniques learnt at Level 2 (although this course can be studied without the Level 2 qualification).
 Much of the course is classroom-based learning with several units offering practical learning on this course.
 There is a work experience unit in year 2 where there will be a joint effort between college and students to find a work placement related to their construction area of interest, in recent years this has led to several students acquiring apprenticeships and joining the HNC construction course at level 4.